-Martin Splitt of Google’s Developer Relations team sits down with Michael King, the founder and managing director of iPullRank, to discuss how Google’s documentation can drive developers to distrust SEO professionals.
+During this insightful discussion, Martin Splitt from Google’s Developer Relations team converses with Michael King, the founder and managing director of iPullRank.
+Their dialogue centers on the potential pitfalls of Google’s documentation, which can inadvertently foster skepticism among developers when collaborating with SEO professionals.

 Why doesn’t google keep up with the documentation?